5 Steps to Take After an Older Adult Has a Fall

 “The single most important thing to do when an older person falls is [to] determine the root cause,” says Michael Wasserman, MD, a geriatrician, past president of the California Association of Long-Term Care Medicine, and a member of TheKey’s Scientific Advisory Board.

-In other words, you need to try to figure out why the person fell in order to prevent future falls.
+In other words, you need to determine why the person fell to prevent future falls.

 Other factors, such as vision loss, inner-ear problems that can cause vertigo, and orthostatic hypotension (a condition in which a person’s blood pressure drops quickly when they stand) are also common, says Dr. Wasserman.